agahkarakuzu/oreoni/content/06/dist.md

 :::{dropdown} {fa}`share-alt` 6.1 Data sharing
-:title: bg-ch6 font-weight-bold
+:class-title: bg-ch6 font-weight-bold
 :animate: fade-in
 (s61)=
 Making data available to the community is important for reproducibility, allows more scientific knowledge to be obtained from the same number of participants (animal or human), and also enables scientists to learn and teach others to reuse data, develop new analysis techniques, advance scientific hypotheses, and combine data in mega- or meta-analyses {cite:p}`Laird2021-nb,Madan2021-bo,Poldrack2014-lr`.
 Moreover, the willingness to share has been shown to be positively related to the quality of the study {cite:p}`Aczel2021-hu,Wicherts2011-gd`.
-Because of the many advantages data sharing brings to the scientific community {cite:p}`Milham2018-pr`, more and more journals and funding agencies are requiring scientists to make their data public (curated and archived with a public record, but controlled access) or open (public data with uncontrolled access) upon the completion of the study, as long as it does not compromise participants’ privacy, legal regulations, or the ethical agreement between the researcher and participants (see {ref}`Section 2.3 <s23>` and [Section 7](../07/conclusions.md)).
+Because of the many advantages data sharing brings to the scientific community {cite:p}`Milham2018-pr`, more and more journals and funding agencies are requiring scientists to make their data public (curated and archived with a public record, but controlled access) or open (public data with uncontrolled access) upon the completion of the study, as long as it does not compromise participants’ privacy, legal regulations, or the ethical agreement between the researcher and participants (see {ref}`Section 2.3 <s23>` and [Section 7](../07/conclusion.md)).

 For data to be interoperable and reusable, it should be organized following an accepted standard, such as BIDS ({ref}`Section 4.1 <s41>`) and with at least a minimal set of metadata.
 Free data-sharing platforms are available for publicly sharing neuroimaging data, such as OpenNeuro {cite:p}`Markiewicz2021-mi`, brainlife {cite:p}`Avesani2019-vi`, GIN (G-Node Infrastructure), Distributed Archives for Neurophysiology Data Integration (DANDI), International Neuroimaging Data-Sharing Initiative (INDI), NeuroImaging Tools & Resources Collaborator (NITRC), etc. (see the [resources table](../09/table.md)).
 Data could also be shared on institutional and funder archives such as the National Institute of Mental Health Data Archive (NDA); on dedicated repositories, such as the the Cambridge Centre for Ageing and Neuroscience, Cam-CAN {cite:p}`Shafto2014-pe,Taylor2017-nq` or The Open MEG Archive, OMEGA {cite:p}`Niso2016-gh`; or on generic archives that are not neuroscience or neuroimaging specific, such as figshare, GitHub, the Open Science Framework, and Zenodo.
 If allowed by the law and participants’ consent (see {ref}`Section 2.3 <s23>`), data sharing can be made open, or at least public.